“Stellenbosch is famous for three things: its wine, its university (30,000 students) and its oak trees,” said Ian.

 Pick-up from your Cape Town hotel is sometime after 8:00 am.
 You’ll arrive for your first wine tasting in Stellenbosch about 10:00 am.
 Drop-off back to your hotel is around 5:00 pm.

-For more information, visit the Wine Flies website.
+For more information, you can also visit the Wine Flies website.

 Photo credits: 6, 8, 9, 12 and 13 © Janice and George Mucalov, SandInMySuitcase